tacitknowledge/slow-light/proxy/README.md

 ## configuration notes
 Slow Light Proxy Server uses Gson to load the ServersConfiguration object graph from the specified configuration file.

+## behavior functions
+Behavior functions may be used to change the value of a certain parameter.
+Every behavior function has configuration parameters like

+paramName, type, ranges, params.
+ParamName is the name of the parameter to be changed by behavior function.
+Type is the behavior function class.
+Ranges represents a set of time intervals indicated in milliseconds.
+Params a is a set of additional specific paramters required for every ehavior function.

 ## Running several servers on different ports
 One can run as many servers as needed on different ports.
 Each server may contain different set of handlers and different proxy delegates.